brianjychan/brianjychan/README.md

 [Birdwatching](https://birdwatching.netlify.app): intentionally design your Twitter using social graph categorization.
 Currently working on curation tools, and customizable logic.

-[AMFM: All My Friends' Music](https://amfm.me): get a private playlist, updated daily, containing any new songs that chosen friends add to their playlists.
+[AM/FM: All My Friends' Music](https://amfm.me): get a private playlist, updated daily, containing any new songs that chosen friends add to their playlists.

 <br/>